Build It With Baird

 From Studio 3B, American Hardwood Advisor host, Steve Stack, sits down with guest builders and industry leaders to talk shop and dive into trends, tips and insights.

-Check out Baird’s content studio for more interviews with the personalities from The Outdoor Channel’s Renovation Hunters — even some filmed on-site at the projects!
+Check out Baird’s content studio for more interviews with the personalities from the Outdoor Channel’s Renovation Hunters — even some filmed on-site at the projects!

 The American Hardwood Advisor podcast is your source for trends, tips, and insights into how the building industry has evolved.
 Join Steve Stack, along with guest builders and industry leaders, as they talk shop on what it takes to be the best of the best.